Germany–Sweden relations: Cultural relations

 Until the Second World War, Sweden along with the rest of the Nordic countries and the Low Countries was geared to the German linguistic and cultural area and was considered to fall under the "German sphere of influence".
 After the war a rapid reorientation followed to the Anglo-American area.
-The German language has been replaced by English as the second language, though it still retains its position as the second most popular foreign language for school students - much ahead of Spanish, French, Finnish, Italian, Arabic, Turkish, Kurdish, Greek, and Russian.
+The German language has been replaced by English as the second language, though it still retains its position as the second most popular foreign language for school students.
 Besides Goethe-Institut and Deutsche Schule Stockholm, further partner schools are of concern for the support of the German language in Sweden.

 German film productions are quite successful in Swedish cinemas and on Swedish television, but historical topics are more in the foreground.
 German ensembles and artist are going regularly to Sweden because of theatrical performances.
 In the literariness, a high demand exists for German classics.
 There are from time to time articles in the Swedish press about life in Germany, especially in Berlin.

 In the German city of Wismar in Mecklenburg-Vorpommern, the Schwedenfest ("Swedish Festival"), the largest Swedish festival outside of Sweden, takes place once a year.